Summary of application

 It is important that good quality concrete is used when pouring an area as critical as roofs and balconies, a good quality integral waterproofing admixture is recommended for use in the concrete.
 Max Flo Integra 3 (Powder) is the recommended admixture to be used with the cement of the concrete.
 It is recommended to use 1 KG of Max Flo Integra 3 (Powder) admixture with every 50 KG Bag of cement.
 The Dosage can be optimized with a proper mix design of the concrete as well.
-Once the concreting works have been executed, it is recommended to have the parapet walls of the roof slab and balconies erected and plastered prior to the application of Waterproofing Membrane and other subsequent materials.
+Once the concreting works have been executed, it is recommended to have the parapet walls of the roof slab and balconies erected and plastered prior to the application of Water Guard 491 and other subsequent materials.

 Step 3: Flood Test of the roof slab.

 Once the coating of Water Guard 491 has been dried, it is recommended to conduct a flood test over the roof slab by filling it with 3 to 4 inches of water for at least 48 to 72 hours.
 The leakage points after the flood test should be rectified using appropriate means and the flood test should be repeated until all the leakage points have been rectified.

 Step 4: Conduit / Utility pipes over the roof slab.